Sabirah42/Serverless_CICD/README.md

 - Using the Jenkins classic UI, set up a new [Pipeline project](https://www.jenkins.io/doc/book/pipeline/).
 - Give Jenkins access to your GitHub repository by giving Jenkins the right **credentials**.
-- Using a **webhook**, set up GitHub to automatically trigger your pipeline to run.
+- Using a **webhook**, set up GitHub to automatically trigger your pipeline.
 What events should ideally trigger your pipeline to run?
 - By writing a `Jenkinsfile`, set up the CI part of your pipeline.
 It should run checks to make sure the code in your repository is good to be deployed.
-- Extend your `Jenkinsfile` with a step that deploys your application to the S3 bucket you created initially.
+- Extend the `Jenkinsfile` with a step that deploys the application to the S3 bucket you created initially.

 > :information_source: Not all of the tasks above need to be completed in the exact order they are given here.
 Guides you may come across in your research might go through these in a slightly different order.
-Don't worry if you end performing some steps in a different order from the one given here.
+So don't worry if you end deviating from the order presented here.

 ### Check your understanding